russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 Duda will return an array of site_names for each website that has the matching external ID value.

-You should expect a 200 HTTP responce code with the array of site names in the body of the response.
+You should expect a 200 HTTP response code with the array of site names in the body of the response.

 > Example return: